tpoland/useast2demo/README.md

    1. decrypt dg_class.gpg if you have not done already by running bin/decrypt the argument is the passphrase
    1. run bin/gen_teams from the top level directory

+2) team name the student's first name initial + lastname concourse username is 'admin' concourse password can be found dg_class file